Giacomo Lari

 I am Giacomo Lari, junior research fellow (RTDA) at the University of Pisa.
 I was born on 22 July 1989 and I live in La Spezia (Italy) with my girlfriend Giulia and our dog Barnaba.

-After I obtained my Bachelor's and Master's degrees, I started my PhD joining the mathematical physics research group of the Department of Mathematics of Pisa and I earned it in 2018.
+I obtained my PhD in Mathematics in 2018.
+I am part of the Mathematical Physics and Celestial Mechanics Groups of the Department of Mathematics of the University of Pisa.
 My main research interests regard celestial mechanics and space missions.

 In particular, my studies concern the dynamical evolution of satellites driven by tidal dissipation (with a special focus on the Galilean satellites and the Laplace resonance) and the tilting of gas giants.
 Moreover, I am currently working on the processing of the Juno mission data, using and developing the orbit determination software ORBIT14.